Rumpunzel/rpg-thingy/playing-the-game/boons-&-banes.md

 If an opponent has multiple banes which you might use to aid you, you have to choose only one of them.

 If you are affected by a bane, your opponent's may use it to add dice to their rolls during contests.
-During simple tests, add your highest rated bane's rating, which would logically hinder you, to the test's difficulty.
+During challenges, add your highest rated bane's rating, which would logically hinder you, to the test's difficulty.

 You may only gain additional dice once per roll, so either from a trait, boon, or bane.
 If you have multiple options, choose only one of them.